hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1992

-Fulfill the covenant of Allah when you pledge, and do not break oaths after confirming them, having made Allah your witness, for Allah knows all that you do.
+Fulfill the covenant of Allah when you pledge, and do not break oaths after confirming them, having made Allah your witness, for Allah knows all what you do.

 # 1993